sveltejs/eslint-plugin-svelte/docs/user-guide.md

 - `plugin:svelte/base` ...
 Configuration to enable correct Svelte parsing.
 - `plugin:svelte/recommended` ...
 Above, plus rules to prevent errors or unintended behavior.
 - `plugin:svelte/prettier` ...
 Turns off rules that may conflict with [Prettier](https://prettier.io/) (You still need to configure prettier to work with svelte yourself, for example by using [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte).).
+- `plugin:svelte/all` ...
+All rules.
+This configuration is not recommended for production use because it changes with every minor and major version of `eslint-plugin-svelte`.
+Use it at your own risk.

 See [the rule list](./rules.md) to get the `rules` that this plugin provides.